2 Installation

 sudo make install

-sudo useradd -M -U clixon
+sudo useradd -M -U clicon

 If you do not require RESTCONF, then continue with Build clixon from source.